Many people forget the basics

 - Book trusted, recommended hotels and do it before you leave home.
 When you arrive take their advice on where to go and where not to go if it is offered.

-- Do make sure all your documents are in order – passport valid for minimum 6 months after your departure date from Egypt etc.
+- Do make sure all your documents are in order – passport valid for minimum 6 months after your departure date from Egypt etc. Now some countries will not let you travel if your passport has been renewed less than 6 months prior to your travel date.
+Check the internet for up to date information regarding your own country departure laws as well as your arrival country.

 - You can now buy a SIM card at the airport on arrival or find out from your hotel where is the nearest place to buy one.
 I would get a package that gives you more internet than phone access so you have google maps also etc.